 If you could use an indoor adventure, House on the Rock in Spring Green, Wisconsin, is one of the more unique experiences.

 It’s easy to see why this architectural gem is often mistaken for the work of Frank Lloyd Wright.
-But Alex Jordan built the massive structure on a chimney of rock in 1945 and opened it up to the public to enjoy in 1960.
+However, Alex Jordan built the massive structure on a rock chimney in 1945 and opened it up to the public to enjoy in 1960.

 House on the Rock features attractions and oddities like the tribute to nostalgia, elaborate self-playing organs, dollhouses, and massive carousels.

 If you’re brave, walk out into the “infinity room.”
 The room is like a glass hallway that juts 218 feet over the valley.
 Once inside, you can feel the room swaying in the breeze.